C00kier/C00kier/README.md

 ## I am currently working on:
 ### 🗻 Minecraft plugins for server BLACKMC.PL
-Last few months i worked on multiple plugins for new guild mode.
-We are currently in testing phase, before release.
+Over the past few months, I have developed multiple plugins for a new guild mode.
+We are currently in the testing phase before release.

 Some of the features:
 - guild upgrades